mingh2/SurvivalOfTheFittest/docs/final.md

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/w_hhVbIIH90" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

-Work in Progress (・`ω´・)
-The video is still the status report video, just a placeholder while we are working on the structure for the final report. .....

 ## Project Summary

-The **Survival of the Fittest** Project (Our Computer Sciences 175: Project in AI) provides an opportunity for our team to design several agents to survive under a purplex environment with numerous enemies.
-From day one, the team has dedicated to an unchanged objective – to find, to design, and to train the best agent to survive in an unpredictable and sophisticated environment, to pursuit the goal of longevity.
+The **Survival of the Fittest** Project (Our Computer Sciences 175: Project in AI) provides an opportunity for our team to design several agents to survive under a convoluted environment with numerous enemies.
+From day one, the team has dedicated to an unchanged objective – to find, to design, and to train the best agent to survive in an unpredictable and sophisticated environment, to pursue the goal of longevity.

 #### Essential Knowledge
 The project requires us to review, comprehend, and implement what we have learned in CompSci 175, and several other Intelligence System courses – CompSci 171, CompSci 177, and CompSci 178.
-The project utilized Neural Network, Q-Learning, and Neuroevolution of Augmenting Topologies to generate three different agents.
+The project utilized Neural Network and Q-Learning to generate three different agents.
 Deep Q Network provided the most readily available solution.
 A neural network delivers an estimation of Q value, and then the agent would determine the best action based on the Q value.
 Another agent whom the team has been working on is NEAT (Neuroevolution of Augmenting Topologies).
 NEAT has presented various challenges during the development.
 It is a powerful method, but the team only has limited knowledge on the subject.
+The difficulty of working with NEAT prevented use to produce any useful result before the final.
 Beside Deep Q Network and NEAT, a random agent whose actions are solely determined by unplanned actions without any heuristics.
 The random one acts as a control group to evaluate the performance of other agents by comparing the performance.

 #### Progress Summary